-From popping up at Paris Fashion Week to showing up on set of the Yeezus Tour, the University of Wisconsin civil engineering grad with a masters in architecture from Illinois Institute of Technology has been on the scene and near the spotlight for some time now with work and travel taking him far beyond the Midwest.
+From popping up at Fashion Week with Don C and Ibn Jasper to showing up on set of the Yeezus Tour, the University of Wisconsin civil engineering grad with a masters in architecture from Illinois Institute of Technology has been on the scene and near the spotlight for some time now with work and travel taking him far beyond the Midwest.

 Highlights: Behind the scenes creative consulting with Kanye West, introduction to Kim Jones

 The creative relationship of Kanye West and Virgil Abloh has always been one of some mystery.
 Linking with West at the age of 22 in 2002 as a creative consultant as Business of Fashion tells it, his work with West has ranged from everything to designing merch to album art to set designs.
 Though Abloh has had a hand in West’s creative output since before The College Dropout, he’s always been respectfully quiet regarding his work with West as well as complimentary of West himself.
 “His projects I leave for him to speak about,” Virgil told the New York Times in 2014.
 “To me, he’s the greatest designer that has yet to be seen.”
 In the same piece a rep for West had Kanye describing Virgil as “one of the smartest, fastest, most innovative people I’ve created with.”
 In other words?
 Game recognize game.

 Looking back ten years to 2007, West had just released his pop pinnacle, Graduation, which we at Nice Kicks consider his breakout moment in regards to becoming the alpha dog in both sneakers and menswear.
 Though always one to blur genres sonically and aesthetically, his outfit choices became in a word ‘artsier,’ pulling pieces from different brands both high and low but still having streetwear brands like BAPE, Original Fake, LRG and even Ato Matsumoto at the heart of his ensembles.